raspberrypilearning/c3-wolfram-coin-and-dice/en/step_2.md

 ```
 --- /task ---

-Replace your old button with the new one, which uses `Dynamic`.
+Replace your old button with the new Dynamic button.